varnish/hitch/docs/vhosts.md

 To support older clients, you need to add multiple `--frontend=` stances to your configuration file (or command line) and a separate PEM file for each of them.
-Usually this means that you need many IP adresses assigned to the hitch server as well.
+Usually this means that you need many IP addresses assigned to the hitch server as well.

 *Legacy client example:*